 An important thing to consider is taking a good night’s rest.
 It can strengthen your immune system.
 According to a study, wound healing can delay because of sleep problems.
 Other than that, you need to consume nutritious meals that are rich in proteins, vitamin A, C, etc.

 Lastly, avoid smoking.
-It is another factor that delays the healing of the wound.
+It delays the healing of the wound, according to a study published in the Journal of Wound, Ostomy and Continence Nursing.
 The constricted blood vessels are unable to carry sufficient oxygen to the body’s cells, slowing wound healing.

-A lower number of white blood cells, which serve the function of fighting against bacteria, viruses and other foreign organisms, make their way to the wounds because of smoking, as the study suggests.
-This could result in an infection, which would only prolong the recovery period.
+Additionally, according to the study, fewer white blood cells, which serve the function of fighting against bacteria, viruses and other foreign organisms, make their way to the wounds because of smoking.
+This could cause an infection, which would only prolong the recovery period.